-Brendan Lalor became a full time philosopher at Castleton in 2008, after teaching for a decade at the University of Central Oklahoma.
-His teaching career started over the border, though, in Albany, NY at the College of Saint Rose, where he taught Ancient Philosophy.
+Brendan Lalor became a full-time philosopher at Castleton in 2008, after teaching for a decade at the University of Central Oklahoma.
+His teaching career started over the border, though, in Albany, NY, at College of Saint Rose, where he taught Ancient Philosophy.
 He specializes in philosophy of mind and cognitive science.
 But his interests include existentialism, philosophy of emotion, social and political philosophy, ecological philosophy, philosophy of technology, and some philosophy of language.

 - Professor Lalor writes and edits for the Open Philosophy Project, a growing anthology of online, annotated texts in philosophy.

 - He has proposed some philosophical interpretations of film, including Fight Club (1999) and I Heart Huckabees (2004).

 - “Intentionality and Qualia,” Synthese 121, 249-289, 1999.

 - “Swampman, Etiology, and Content,” Southern Journal of Philosophy 36, 215-232, 1998.